 During the day the ladies also raised over £360.00 for its chosen charity for 2017 – Prostate Cancer UK.

-Successful Derby-born fashion textile designer Saima Majid, who has worked for global brands Laura Ashley and Monsoon, has designed a scarf especially for Derby’s Finest with a donation from every sale also going to Prostate Cancer UK.
+Successful Derby-born fashion textile designer Saima Majid, who has worked for global brands Laura Ashley and Monsoon, has designed a scarf especially for Derby’s Finest with a donation from every sale also going to Prostrate Cancer UK.

 Derby’s Finest was inspired by a feature in the Derby Telegraph – Inspirational 250 – which included some of the top female business leaders in the city and county.